 Being aware of developments at your prospect organization before the competition is essential in Account-Based Selling.
 No sales team has time to collect and process every new project or initiative, personnel change, and news item for every single prospect.
 But with the telescopic focus of ABS and the right tools, you can automate delivery of the most important info, straight to the appropriate people, as it becomes available.

 For starters, make sure to subscribe to any newsletters, blogs, and other publications distributed by the prospect itself.
 Your contacts will appreciate familiarity with their proprietary content.
 A great second step is to set up a Google Alert using the company name.
 Google Alerts are a great no-cost feature that send you news, blogs, web results and more containing any keyword you choose, as often as you prefer.

-If you have access to DiscoverOrg’s sales intelligence platform, Triggers and Saved Search subscriptions will give you a significant edge by providing intel, uncovered by our in-house research team, often before it hits the internet to become public knowledge.
+If you have access to DiscoverOrg’s sales intelligence platform, Scoops and Saved Search subscriptions will give you a significant edge by providing intel, uncovered by our in-house research team, often before it hits the internet to become public knowledge.

 DiscoverOrg User Tip: To cover all your bases, be sure to set up multiple Saved Search subscriptions using your template search mentioned earlier.
-You’ll want to set up separate subscriptions for Companies, Employees, and Triggers, using the Subject drop-down.
+You’ll want to set up separate subscriptions for Companies, Employees, and Scoops, using the Subject drop-down.

 3. Cast a Strategic Net

 As with any sales strategy, you must have a good call & email follow-up cadence in place when implementing ABS.
 There are many schools of thought around which cadence works best, but generally, you’ll see a number of touches over a seven to ten day period.